noahgift/data-engineering-and-dataops/README.md

 #### Project #9:  Publish Python Command-line Tool or Library to Python Package Repository [Advanced]

-#### Project #10:  Recreate one of other Indivdual projects in a non-Python language [Advanced]
+#### Project #10:  Recreate one of other Individual projects in a non-Python language [Advanced]

 * Use Go, Scala or a .NET Language (C# or F#) or Node.js

 ### Projects (Group)

 Your team will make a “bet” on a technique or technology in the free resources you have been exposed to.
-Maybe you want to demo step by step how to train a Tensorflow model on a TPU on GCP, or how to train an RNN model using AWS Sagemaker.
-Pick something you think will “move the needle” in the next two years.
+Maybe you want to demo step by step how to train a Tensorflow model on a TPU on GCP, or how to train an RNN model using AWS Sagemaker, or train a computer vision model using Apple CreateML and deploy it to an iOS device using only data you created from your iPhone.
+Pick something you think will “move the needle” in the next two years and help you and your team get a high-paying job.
 Alumni of the program are counting on you to give them a demo of what skills they need to invest in.
 Soon, you will be alumni and will be hoping other students will show you a demo of something that you can learn from in the coming years when you graduate.

 Create the following: